atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

 ![youtube-dl image](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images1/youtube-dl.jpg)

-  In this report we will perform an analysis over the project and their verification and validation methods, we will analyse the methods utilized by the development team and contribute with our opinions about it, aswell as utilize our own tools to perform that analysis and verify if the project is being correctly validated. //can shoudl add more//
+  In this report we will perform an analysis over the project and the verification and validation methods.
+We will analyse the methods used by the development team and contribute with our opinions about it, aswell as utilize our own tools to perform said analysis and verify if the project is being correctly validated.

+  At second we will try to find test statistics and analytics, using tools like [codacy](https://www.codacy.com/).

+  Finally we will explain how we found and solved a bug after analyzing Youtube-dl's **issues page**, why we choose that bug and how can you find new bugs in cases like this.

 ##Software Testability and Reviews